Abikannappan/SAT_AND_ACT_EXAM_PARTICIPATION_AND_RELATED_ANALYSIS/ReadME.md

       |act_2018_composite|Float|ACT|Average Marks of all subjects got by students in ACT 2018 Examination|

-   6. Then datas are merged with pd.merge()
+   6. Then datas are merged with pd.merge()<br />
-   7. Repeated the steps for ACT, SAT 2018 and merged all files together.
+   7. Repeated the steps for ACT, SAT 2018 and merged all files together.<br />
-   8. describe() is used to obtain the statistical information.
+   8. describe() is used to obtain the statistical information.<br />
    9. got the states participated lesser and most and the max and min marks based on states with masking, filtering and .sort_values() <br />                   a.
 North dakota, Mississippi, lowa are the states with least participation in 'sat_2017_participation' Connecticut,Delaware,   District of Columbia and Michigan are the states with maximum participation in 'sat_2017_participation'<br />
                b.
 Maine is the states with least participation in 'act_2017_participation'<br />
                c.
 South Carolina, Utah, Tennessee, Alabama, Missouri, North Carolina, Nevada, Montana, Wisconsin, Mississippi, Minnesota,Louisiana,Kentucky, Colorado, Arkansas, Oklahoma and Wyoming have the maximum participation rate for act_2017_participation.<br />